 In addition, Maureen has extensive experience in corporate communications and agency public relations, having worked for major corporations including Sears and Boeing (where she wrote about international growth strategy for monthly employee magazine Boeing Frontiers), and global PR firms including GolinHarris.
 Her expertise includes international and employee corporate communications, as well as consumer and marketing public relations.

-Maureen lived and worked as a freelance writer in Florence, Italy, for nearly one year.
+From 2012 to 2013, Maureen lived and worked as a freelance Travel, Food, and Lifestyles writer and Communications consultant in Samois-sur-Seine, France, a charming small village near Paris.
+She also worked abroad as a freelance writer in Florence, Italy, from 2004 to 2005.
 While there, she wrote about food, travel, lifestyles and popular culture for the Sun-Times, Crain’s Chicago Business, Black Enterprise and Working Mother.
-During her time abroad, she also produced corporate communications materials as a freelance consultant.
+During her time in Italy, she also produced corporate communications materials as a freelance consultant.
 Upon her return to Chicago in April 2005, she taught freshman journalism at her alma mater, Northwestern University.

 This dedicated globetrotter has studied Italian in Chicago, Rome and Florence, Italy.
 She also has studied Spanish in Chicago and Seattle, as well as French at the Alliance Française in downtown Chicago, Seattle and Avon, France.
-She belongs to the Chicago Sister Cities Milan (Italy) and Paris Committees, Journalism & Women Symposium (JAWS), ColorComm (Women of Color in Communications), and Delta Sigma Theta Sorority, Inc.
+She belongs to the Chicago Sister Cities Milan (Italy) and Paris Committees and Delta Sigma Theta Sorority, Inc.